nayrnet/domoticz-htc/README.md

 ![Domoticz Switch Config](screenshots/screenshot-config.png)

 #### TO-DO:
-* AVR Display & Status in Domoticz
 * Volume Slider in Domoticz
-* MQTT Interface to Domoticz instead of HTTP Requests.

 #### Support:
 > No support provided or warranty impied, this project is avilable for educational use and my own personal tracking.